thomlom/blog/content/blog/reverse-engineering-airbnb-internationalization-library/index.md

 We'll dive into its code to understand how one can build the interpolation feature.

-You may think that this is a hard task but it's just replacing a generic word in a phrase by some words in an object.
-And what's great is that [`String.prototype.replace`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/replace) does most of the work for us.
+Here, the interpolation feature consists in replacing a generic word by another one in an object.
+What's great is that [`String.prototype.replace`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/replace) does most of the work for us.
 Indeed, according to MDN, The `replace` method returns a new string with some or all matches of a pattern replaced by a replacement.
-Then, you just need to define a regular expression to capture what you need to replace and fetch the corresponding word in the options object.
+Then, you just need to define a regular expression to capture what you need to replace and fetch the corresponding word in the `options` object.

 ```js
 var has = require('has')